Beng Climaco

-Maria Isabelle Climaco Salazar (born Maria Isabelle Garcia Climaco, September 7, 1966), also known as Beng Climaco, is a Filipina politician, who is currently serving as the Vice Mayor of Zamboanga City in Mindanao, Philippines.
+Maria Isabelle Climaco Salazar (born Maria Isabelle Garcia Climaco, September 7, 1966), also known as Beng Climaco, is a Filipino politician, who is currently serving as the Vice Mayor of Zamboanga City in Mindanao, Philippines.
 Prior to this she was the former Mayor for 3 terms, councilor of the city's 1st district for two terms, and also the vice mayor from 2004-2007.
 She is the second woman to become a mayor of Zamboanga City.
-She unsuccessfully sought for a seat representing the 1st District of Zamboanga City in 2022 and finally making a comeback in 2025.
+She unsuccessfully sought for a seat representing the 1st District of Zamboanga City in 2022 and before making a comeback by winning the vice mayoral election in 2025.

+She is the second woman to become mayor of Zamboanga City.
+After an unsuccessful bid for the 1st District congressional seat in 2022, she made a comeback by winning the vice mayoral election in 2025 with a decisive margin under the Adelante Zamboanga Party.

 Early life and family

 Beng Climaco is the daughter of former Vice Mayor Jose Climaco and the niece of former Mayor Cesar Climaco.

 Education

 She is a graduate of Parsippany Hills High School in Parsippany–Troy Hills, New Jersey, in the United States.
 She earned her Bachelor of Science in Education degree from Ateneo de Zamboanga University and her Masters in family counseling from Ateneo de Manila University.
 She was a guidance counselor and taught English and Religion at the Ateneo de Zamboanga University.

 She was awarded with international scholarships, namely the International Visitor Leadership Program, the American Council for Young Political Leaders and the Hubert Humphrey Scholarship Program.
 Likewise, Rotary International also recognized her significant contribution to civil society by choosing her to be part of the Rotary Group Study Exchange in Brazil.
 She was awarded with a Rotary International Presidential Citation by the Rotary Club of Metro Zamboanga in her incumbency as club president.

 She became Head of the Delegation of the Philippine Council of Young Political Leaders to the International Exchange Program of the Australian Political Exchange Council in Melbourne, Canberra and Sydney, Australia, and also became the co-head of the Philippine delegation and a resource person to the 8th International Conference of AIDS in Asia and the Pacific (ICAAP) held in Colombo, Sri Lanka.